 There are two similar services each Sunday.
 Each has its own different character however.
 The morning service, at 10:30, has a lot of energy and music.
-This is the service at which our band plays and choir sings.
+This is the service at which our band plays.
 It typically lasts an hour-and-a-quarter.
 Our evening service is smaller, quieter and more relational.
 Each Sunday evening, we leave time to talk with each other during the service about what God is saying to us through the Scripture lesson.

 There is at least one offering of Adult Sunday School that meets concurrently with the Sunday School offering for children and youth each Sunday.

 Sunday School at The Reformed Church of Bushkill is taught by a loving and dedicated staff of teachers.
 There are classes for children ages three years old through 12th Grade; our Sunday School starts in September and continues until June of the next year.
-We meet as a group in blue classroom at 9:15 AM to work on community service projects, crafts and other fun stuff.
-Then the kids are dismissed to their classrooms where class runs until about 10:15 AM.
+We meet at 9:15 in the classrooms downstairs until 10:15 AM.